-Capability MetTel Implementation Inspection MetTel's network architecture ensures that WVOT's WAN traffic is properly identified, routed (redirected), and scanned.
-Tunneling Standards MetTel provides a full suite of tunneling standards for security implementation.
+Capability MetTel Implementation Tunneling Standards MetTel provides a full suite of tunneling standards for security implementation.
 IPsec, MPLS, L2TP, GRE, IP-in-IP, and SSL/TLS for remote access are implemented as required by WVOT.
 Encryption Algorithms All encryption algorithms are implemented in accordance with FIPS 140-2 and other relevant FIPS publications and modules.
 Encryption algorithms include but are not limited to 3DES, RC4, and AES 128 and AES 256.
 Authentication MetTel supports a variety of customer, third-party, and internal authentication mechanisms.
 These include but are not limited to RADIUS, Internal LDAP, tokens, PKI, and X.509 certificates.
 IPv4 Support MetTel supports IPv4 as both the encapsulating and encapsulated protocol.
 IPv6 Support MetTel supports IPv6 as both the encapsulating and encapsulated protocol.
 QoS Modes MetTel supports customizable QoS in the multiple standardized modes, including best effort, Aggregate CE interface ("hose" level), site-to-site level ("pipe" level), Intserv (RSVP) signaled, and Diffserv marked.
 QoS on Access MetTel supports QoS across a subset of the AA networks, including 802.1p Prioritized Ethernet, MPLS-based access, Multilink Multiclass PPP, and QoS-enabled Wireless for LTE, Wireless 802.11.x.
 Also supported are cable high-speed access (DOCSIS 1.1), QoS-enabled Digital Subscriber Line (DSL) and QoS-enabled Satellite Broad Band Access.
 QoS availability is dependent on location and carrier support for the specified QoS.
 Application-level QoS MetTel supports the following application-level QoS objectives: the Intserv model for selected individual flows and the Diffserv model for aggregated flows.
 Isolation and Layering MetTel implementation of VPN uses RFC 4365 often called BGP/MPLS VPNs to provide isolation of traffic and routing service that is only shared with sites with authenticated and authorized membership in the VPN.
 Using physical separation of routers and standard VLAN and MPLS and VRF technology, the MetTel VPNS is layered such that any single point of entry requires traversing multiple secured layers.
 Multiple VPNs MetTel supports multiple VPNs by allowing permanent and temporary access to one or more VPNs for authenticated users across a broad range of AAs.
 Secure Routing The MetTel VPN provides secure routing services using BGP/MPLS protocols to provide full routing capability on the VPN enforced by a VPN-wide security policy supported by Cisco edge and core routers.
 Security Management MetTel provides encryption, decryption, and key management profiles as part of the security management system to meet specific requirements of WVOT.

-Capability MetTel Implementation Authentication of Mechanisms for authentication of temporary access users are provided on servers that are MetTel-, Temporary Access WVOT-, or third-party provided. isers
+Authentication of Temporary Access users Mechanisms for authentication of temporary access users are provided on servers that are MetTel-, WVOT-, or third-party provided.

-4.1 Customer Evaluation of Security Incidents [4.3.1.4.1]
+4.1 MetTel's Cyber Security and Privacy Management Program [4.3.2.4.1]